Alpha Sigma Chi: History

 Alpha Sigma Chi originally began as a pre-collegiate organization called S.A.C. at the Blair Academy, a preparatory school at Blairstown, New Jersey.
 The friends who founded S.A.C included Louis la Tourette, who died while attending Lafayette College; Elbridge Van Syckel, who went to Rutgers; and Ellis D. Thompson, who went to Cornell University.

 Van Syckel continued the group sub rosa at Rutgers College as Alpha Sigma Chi, starting on October 10, 1871.
 Alpha Sigma Chi was openly formed at Rutgers in 1874 by Van Syckel, Charles Washburg, and William Watson.
 Thompson founded the Beta chapter of Alpha Sigma Chi at Cornell University in February 1874.

 Gamma chapter at Stevens Institute of Technology was formed in February 1875.
 Delta at Princeton College was started sub rosa in June 1875; it soon became inactive but was revived in 1876, only to become inactive again by 1879 due to anti-fraternity policies.
 Epsilon chapter at St. Lawrence University was formed by absorbing a local literary society called the Five Liars and, then, the P. D. social club in the fall of 1875.
 Zeta chapter was started in May 1877 at Columbia College, but was expelled by the fraternity in the fall of 1878 for "philosophical" reasons.
 Eta chapter at Maine State College of Agriculture and the Mechanic Arts was established in 1878 from the local group, E. C. Society.

 Alpha Sigma Chi held meetings of its Grand Chapter at national conventions that rotated between hosting chapters.
 Chapters also help on-campus reunions for their alumni.
 Its fifth annual national convention was held on December 28, 1876 in Hoboken, New Jersey; five chapters were represented and reviewed applications for two new chapters.
 Its seventh convention was hosted by Gamma at the Stevens Institute of Technology on December 26, 1878.
 However, by the 1878–1879 academic year, the fraternity was failing and began exploring possible mergers under the leadership of member William Raimond Baird, the fraternity's secretary.

 Alpha Sigma Chi held its eighth national convention in Ithaca, New York on October 21–23, 1879.
 As part of the convention, the fraternity met with representatives of the national fraternity, Beta Theta Pi.
 The merger of the two fraternities was ratified on October 22, 1879 in Ithaca, making Beta Theta Pi the largest fraternity in the United States.
 In 1879, before the merger, Alpha Sigma Chi had initiated 223 members.

 Baird revived the Zeta chapter at Columbia in 1881 as the Alpha Alpha chapter of Beta Theta Pi.

 Symbols

-Alpha Sigma Phi's badge was originally a Maltese cross but was changed to a jeweled monogram of the Greek letters ΑΣΧ.
+Alpha Sigma Chi's badge was originally a Maltese cross but was changed to a jeweled monogram of the Greek letters ΑΣΧ.
 Its colors were purple and gold.
 Its song was the "Alpha Sigma Chi Waltz", composed by Professor J. B. Livingston and published by Oliver Ditson & Co. in 1877.
 The fraternity also self-published a volume of its songs.
 It did not have print publication.